JetBrains/intellij-sdk-docs/topics/reference_guide/new_project_wizard.md

 - sample code

 This can be achieved by creating a step extending [`AssetsNewProjectWizardStep`](%gh-ic%/java/idea-ui/src/com/intellij/ide/projectWizard/generators/AssetsNewProjectWizardStep.kt).
+It allows for adding directories, static assets, assets generated from Freemarker templates, and granting them proper file permissions.

 See example implementations in the [`intellij-community`](https://github.com/JetBrains/intellij-community) repository.

 ### Steps Forking the Wizard Flow